ff13dfly/Anchor/README.md

 * Anchor pallet have tested for the [2023.02 version substrate](https://github.com/paritytech/substrate/releases/tag/monthly-2023-02).Remove the Cargo.lock, in case the needed library out of time.

-* Follow the shell, you can compile the souce code successful if your system is
+* Follow the shell, you can compile the souce code successful.

     ```SHELL
         # Get the substrate source code via github, latest tested is 2023-02 pre-release